mvolkmann/blog/src/smalltalk/04-getting-started.md

   Those files will be in the `Cuis-Smalltalk-Dev/Packages/Features` or `Cuis-Smalltalk-Dev/Packages/System` directories.

-  The updates might break the functionality of any windows that are open (such as Browsers), so it may be necessary to close and reopen them.
+  Updates are applied to a live environment.
+This means that updates can might break the functionality of any open windows (such as Browsers), so it may be necessary to close and reopen them.

 ## Squeak Smalltalk